brettz9/SharedStorage/README.md

 0. Shared storage/add-on system
   0. use shared storage for file banks and have demo browse these hierarchically
-  0. Same approach with trusted, offine HTTPS site confirming protocol and then redirecting if confirmed (could have even used this for AsYouWish but that needed an add-on anyways)--e.g., if implying privileges like something having side effects (non-idempotent) such as query to add
+  0. Same approach with trusted, offline HTTPS site confirming protocol and then redirecting if confirmed (could have even used this for AsYouWish but that needed an add-on anyways)--e.g., if implying privileges like something having side effects (non-idempotent) such as query to add